Certificate Examination Syllabus and Regulations [Overseas]

 1120 – 1250 Written Examination

-Study Materials for Paper 4 – IFHIMA Study Notes (Medical Terminology £15 +VAT + postage and packaging)
+Study Materials for Paper 4 – IFHIMA Study Notes (Medical Terminology £15 + postage and packaging)

 Available from IHRIM This email address is being protected from spambots.
 You need JavaScript enabled to view it.